Generating bindings

 OptionalDependency

-class as a dependency that allows us to know if there is a provided
+class as a dependency, which lets us know if there is a provided

 binding for some type.